 For the second drop – look to see where the paper matches (the point at which the design fits together along the edges of the wallpaper).

-When you get to the bottom of the wall – check the pattern matches, and there are no gaps.
-If there are bubbles, or mismatches, just loosely pull the paper back and brush it back down.
-The paper is forgiving!
-If it matches your nearly there.
+When you get to the bottom of the wall – check the pattern matches and that there are no gaps.
+If there are bubbles or mismatches, loosely pull the paper back and brush it back down.
+You’ll find that paste-the-wall wallpaper is remarkably forgiving!
+If it matches, you are nearly there.